Best Cyber Monday tech deals right now

 Select is editorially independent.
 Our editors selected these deals and items because we think you will enjoy them at these prices.
 If you purchase something through our links, we may earn a commission.
 Pricing and availability are accurate as of publish time.

-Cyber Monday is here, and Select staff members are scanning through deals and sales to help guide your shopping through the busiest e-commerce holiday of the year.
-Some of the largest retailers, like Amazon and Walmart, are offering deep online discounts today.
-And with global supply chain issues dominating headlines, it may be wise to finish your holiday shopping as soon as possible.

-To help readers tailor their Cyber Monday shopping lists, we’ve gathered deals and sales from popular retailers and are recommend our favorite discounts during the holidays.
+Cyber Monday is almost over: To help readers tailor their Cyber Monday shopping lists, we’ve gathered deals and sales from popular retailers and are recommending our favorite discounts during the holidays.
 We used price trackers like Honey and CamelCamelCamel to ensure you’d get noteworthy savings.

 Cyber Monday 2021: Tech sales from Microsoft, Samsung and more